Markoh2244/SEP-CYOA-project/situations/call-police.md

 ## YOU DIE!
-### The police don't show up in time and the witch catches you and turns you into the worst kind of candy: CANDY CORN!
+### The police don't show up in time.
+The witch catches you and turns you into the worst kind of candy: CANDY CORN!